-Becoming A Racist: The Unfortunate Side Effect of Serving Your Country
+Becoming A Racist: The Unfortunate Side Effect Of Serving Your Country?

 I wouldn’t go as far as to characterize him as racist, however.
 But he was definitely prejudiced.
 Of course, I attributed it to his years of service in the worst parts of the city, and having to deal with such scum on a regular basis would put anyone’s faith in humanity to the test.
 And, of course, he was a Trump supporter.

-I can’t even imagine the horror one sees serving their country in a shit hole the likes of an Iraq or an Afghanistan.
+I can’t even imagine the horror one sees serving their country in a shithole the likes of an Iraq or an Afghanistan.
 The brutality and terror these brave souls must face on a daily basis is incomprehensible.
 Not to mention, the constant threat of being blown to bits by a suicide bomber, possibly even at the hands of a woman or child, must make serving in the NYPD seem like a walk in the park.

 But to think that even a small portion of them are returning from duty harboring feelings of such intense anger and disgust toward anyone who isn’t white, leads one to believe the military isn’t doing enough in the area of outreach, post-discharge.
 After all, not every soldier returns with a desire to protect and defend those with beliefs and convictions that stand in direct contrast to everything our military has fought against, and fights against as we speak.
+But, however small the percentage is, running security for white supremacists is quite a unique avenue regarding symptoms/display of PTSD, and these individuals obviously need help.

+Most of us know someone, either a friend or relative, who’s returned home from the Middle East suffering from PTSD.
+And, tragically, most of us know someone who’s not been given the help and assistance they deserve from the country they’ve fought to defend.

-The utter failure by our so-called Commander-in-Chief to condemn these hate groups has prompted the leaders of our armed forces to do the unthinkable, to step out of rank with the President and speak out against it, themselves.
+The utter failure by our so-called Commander-in-Chief to condemn these hate groups has prompted the leaders of our armed forces to do the unthinkable, to step out of rank with the president and speak out against it, themselves.
+And, while their action is commendable, the military needs to focus their attention on treating this new type of expression of their trauma, as, although returning from battle steadfast in the “Us vs. Them” mentality is nothing new, taking a job as security guard for neo-nazis, is.

-There is only one side to this fence, and to think we’re not only welcoming home members of the armed forces whose opinions and beliefs have been shattered and damaged due to their perilous environment, but who find solace in a President willing to reinforce those twisted beliefs, rather than make it his mission to do everything he can to help them, makes one worry about where the next Charlottesville will be, and who, exactly, we’ll be fighting.
+There is only one side to this fence, and to think we’re not only welcoming home members of the armed forces whose opinions and beliefs have been shattered and damaged due to their perilous environment, but who find solace in a President willing to condone those twisted beliefs, rather than make it his mission to do everything he can to help them, makes one worry about where the next Charlottesville will be, and who, exactly, we’ll be fighting.